JonathanBowker/qwiki-management-system/README.md

 ## What is a Qwiki?

-A **Qwiki** is a modular, structured knowledge asset—such as an FAQ, step-by-step customer journey, or dialogue flow—designed to be both human-readable and machine-readable.
+A **Qwiki** is a modular, structured knowledge asset such as an FAQ, step-by-step customer journey, or dialogue flow—designed to be both human-readable and machine-readable.
-Qwikis make it easy for brands and teams to deliver consistent, compliant, and helpful answers across websites, AI assistants, chatbots, and search engines.
+Qwikis make it easy for brands and teams to deliver consistent, compliant, and helpful answers across websites, AI assistants, chatbots, search and answer engines.

 ---